-Continuing over the Summit, admire the view of Donner Lake and head for the visitors' parking at Donner Summit (Rainbow) Bridge [13.1 from Cisco and 3.7 miles from DSHS].
+Donner Lake and head for the visitors' parking at Donner Summit (Rainbow) Bridge [13.1 from Cisco and 3.7 miles from DSHS].

 Donner Pass is unique.
-It is historically the most important quarter square mile in the State.
+It is historically the most important square mile in the State.
 Standing on Donner Pass you see where the Native Americans crossed for thousands of years moving from summer to winter grounds.
 It's the site of the first wagon train crossing, the Stephens-Murphy-Townsend Party in 1844 (led by 80 year old Caleb Greenwood).
 The peak immediately north of the bridge is named for Elisha Stephens of that party.
 The remnants of the Donner Party crossed in 1846 and Mt.
 Donner, immediately south is named for them.
-The peak immediately east of Stephens is Stewart Peak, named for the George Stewart who wrote so many books about Donner Summit and Highway 40.
-The first formal road crossed the Summit here followed by the first transcontinental railroad (Mt.
+The peak immediately east of Stephens is Stewart Peak, named for the George Stewart who wrote so many books\\ about Donner Summit and Highway 40.

+The first formal road crossed the Pass here followed by

+the first transcontinental railroad (Mt.
 Judah, just north, is named for Theodore Judah who designed the route - and it makes a great hike).
 The first transcontinental highway, the Lincoln Highway, followed in 1913.
+The first transcontinental air route went overhead.
 There are also a gas pipeline and fiber optic cable that cross the Summit here in modern times.

-There is more than the above and the view of Donner Lake.
 You can see walkable traces of the Lincoln Highway and Dutch Flat Donner Lake Wagon Rd.
 Note the interpretive signs on the bridge and in the parking lot.
 Watch the rock climbers, extreme snowboarders, and lunatics on bungie cords.
-Look for the historic China Wall [13.3 miles from Cisco and 3.9 miles from DSHS] built by the Chinese workers in 1867 (39 19.052 120 19.226), the Native American petroglyphs, the snowsheds and the original transcontinental railroad tunnel #6.
+Look for the historic China Wall [13.3 miles from Cisco and 3.9 miles from DSHS] built by the Chinese workers in 1867 (39 19.052 120 19.226), the Native American petroglyphs, the snowsheds, and the original transcontinental railroad tunnel #6.

 The last four have interpretive signs as does Rainbow Bridge.
 Hike across the rock faces looking for petroglyphs which are thousands of years old.
 Walk up to the China Wall and imagine splitting the rocks and stacking them.
 See if you can see tool and drill marks.